-- Mix all remaining ingredients and rub all over pork butt.
+- Mix all remaining ingredients and dry rub all over pork butt.

 - Place pork butt into the Dutch oven, close tightly and place in oven.

-- Braise until pork is fork tender, about 3–3.5 hours.
+- Braise until pork is fork-tender, about 3 to 3.5 hours.

-- Turn oven to 425°F and roast pork butt uncovered an additional 15 minutes.
+- Turn oven to 425 degrees and roast pork butt uncovered an additional 15 minutes.

-- Remove from oven and let rest in liquid 15 min before shredding with a fork.
+- Remove from oven and let rest at room temperature in liquid 15 minutes before shredding with a fork.